siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 Origins at 3G speeds and below experienced significant degradations in FCP.
-Again, ensure that you are profiling your website using real devices and networks that reflect your user data from analytics.
-Your JavaScript bundles may not seem significant when you're only profiling on high-end desktops with fiber connections.
+Again, when profiling your website ensure that you are using real devices and networks that representative of users in your web analytics data.
+The JavaScript bundles loading on page load may not seem significant when you're only profiling on high-end desktops with fiber connections, but can pose a huge bottleneck on low-end mobiles and/or connections.

 Offline connections were closer in performance to 4G though not quite as good.
-Service worker start-up time plus multiple cache reads could be some causes.
+Service worker start-up time plus multiple cache reads may be responsible.
 More factors come into play with FCP than with TTFB.

 {{ figure_markup(
   image="performance-FCP-by-rank.png",